piassi/figma-api-docs-widget/figma-ui-panels/README.md

 - **Never edit generated TypeScript files** - They are overwritten on build
 - **Keep HTML self-contained** - Include all CSS and JavaScript inline
 - **Test in Figma environment** - CSP behavior differs from browser development
-- **Use semantic versioning** - Track changes to HTML templates in git history
+- **Use semantic versioning** - Track changes to HTML UI panels in git history

 ## Security Considerations